 This project aims to fill this gap by examining the significance of these channels of influence for broader arms export patterns.
 It further explores the ways in which arms supply decisions and defense industrial relationships interact with exporters’ foreign policy goals towards conflict-affected areas and belligerents.

-March 3, 2021.
-“Business As Usual: How major weapons exporters arm the world’s conflicts” by Sam Perlo-Freeman (Campaign Against the Arms Trade) provides comprehensive analysis of the sales records of the top eleven major arms exporting states, including the U.S., several European countries, the U.K., Russia, China, Ukraine, and Israel.
+This report provides comprehensive analysis of the sales records of the top eleven major arms exporting states, including the U.S., several European countries, the U.K., Russia, China, Ukraine, and Israel.
 It finds that the business of selling weapons is rarely, if ever, impacted by the outbreak of armed conflict, massive repression, or widespread violations of international humanitarian law.
-Access the full report, executive summary (in English | French | Arabic), explanation of methodology, charts, graphs, and more.

-This project is made possible (in part) by a grant from Carnegie Corporation of New York.
+This project is made possible in part by a grant from Carnegie Corporation of New York.